altunixon/wips/lns/altina_ln/ASP-52-.md

 “Please hold back a little…”

 Even so, the nobles who did not pay their debts would be surprised.
-After all, a royalty would urge them to pay their debts to a mere commoner blacksmith.
+After all, a royalty would urge them to pay their debts to a mere commoner blacksmith.<br/>

 --------------------------------------------------
-Altina was slowly eating the potato alone.
+Altina was slowly eating the potato alone.<br/>

-In fact, it had been a long time since Altina had to eat alone since Clarisse was not around.
+In fact, it had been a long time since Altina had to eat alone since Clarisse was not around.<br/>

-Altina remembered the time when she was still in the palace.
+Altina remembered the time when she was still in the palace.<br/>

-Vanessa brought alcohol and cups over.
+Vanessa brought alcohol and cups over.<br/>

 “Ara?”